algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 The `bnz` instruction opcode 0x40 is followed by two immediate data bytes which are a high byte first and low byte second which together form a 16 bit offset which the instruction may branch to.
 For a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`.
 Branch targets must be well aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
 Branch offsets are currently limited to forward branches only, 0-0x7fff.
 A future expansion might make this a signed 16 bit integer allowing for backward branches and looping.

-At LogicSigVersion 2 it became allowed to branch to the end of the program exactly after the last instruction, removing the need for a last instruction or no-op as a branch target at the end.
-Branching beyond that may still fail the program.
+At LogicSigVersion 2 it became allowed to branch to the end of the program exactly after the last instruction: bnz to byte N (with 0-indexing) was illegal for a TEAL program with N bytes before LogicSigVersion 2, and is legal after it.
+This change eliminates the need for a last instruction of no-op as a branch target at the end.
+(Branching beyond the end--in other words, to a byte larger than N--is still illegal and will cause the program to fail.)

 ## bz